If you’re serious about growing cannabis you need to use a greenhouse. It’s one of the smartest moves a novice grower can make.

 You’ll find Northern Lights to be the perfect beginner strain to grow.
 It produces a heavy and dense bud that smells musky but also sweet at the same time.
 It auto-flowers and needs a warm climate for optimal growing.
 You can expect about 250 grams of yield with a 15% THC ratio.

 This is another pure Indica strain known for it’s amazing purple color when fully bloomed.
-If you have a greenhouse full of Purple Kush, you’ll think you were walking in a field of lavender.
+If you have a greenhouse full of Purple Kush, you’ll think you were walking in a field of lavender with this purple weed strain.

 Originally created in California, Purple Kush is a mix between Hindu Kush from the mountains of Pakistan, and Afghani Kush.